Dvlv/BoxBuddyRS/README.md

 ## Help Wanted
 Help would be greatly appreciated in these areas:

-- **NixOS Support** - Someone with NixOS knowledge to create a nix package (or make the flatpak version work on NixOS)
-- **Translations** - Currently implemented: EN, DE, UK, RU, IT, pt_BR.
+- **Translations** - Currently implemented: EN, DE, UK, RU, IT, ES, pt_BR.
 Any other translations appreciated!

 ## Issues / Feature Requests